Categories

 Old reedbuck are permanently territorial, with territories around 35-60 hectares, and generally live with a single female, preventing contact with rival males.

+Females and young males perform an ‘appeasement dance’ for older males.
 The dance involves the younger males running around speedily and taking long jumps, with the tail curled up and scented air released from a pocket in the groin at every bounce, making a popping sound.
+Hunters support eco-tourism and help fund local communities by participating in ethical hunting practices, ensuring that their activities contribute positively to conservation and local economies.

+Predators include big cats, spotted hyenas, Cape hunting dogs, pythons, and crocodiles.
 They can camouflage themselves in the grass and reeds due to their coats, which are of a similar color.

 If startled, they stand still, then either hide or flee and cautiously look back to ensure the danger is generally gone.